| | | |

 Make the Sausage Gravy

-• Put the sausage in a skillet and place it over medium-high heat.
+• Put the sausage in a skillet and heat over medium-high.
 Cook, stirring and breaking up, until the sausage is no longer pink, 5 to 7 minutes.
 Reduce the heat to medium-low.

 Browned sausage in the skillet.